sleepymor/farmersbay/readme.md

 ## Overview

 This is a Java Swing application built using the MVC (Model-View-Controller) pattern.
-The project uses SQLite as the database and incorporates JDBC for database connectivity.
+The project uses SQLite as the database and incorporates JDBC for database connectivity..
-JUnit 5 is used for unit testing.

 ---